Solving Nonlinear Absolute Value Equations

-by means of a sequence of smooth systems (indexed by $r>0$) of the form
+by means of a sequence of {{smooth}} systems (indexed by $r>0$) of the form

-where Then they eventually take the limit as $r$ tends to~$0$.
-Several convergence results have been established under the assumption that the problem has at least one solution and $H$ is a $P_0$--map.
-Although this approach is efficient numerically, it suffers from two drawbacks: \begin{itemize} \item There is no clear or optimal strategy to drive the parameter $r$ to~$0$. \item The following ad hoc technical assumption on the function $\psi$ has been used without rigorous explanation:
+where Then they eventually take the limit as $r$ tends to~$0$, proving that solutions to~\eqref{smooth-cstr} converge to a solution of~\eqref{NCP-cstr}, see~\cite[Theorem~4.1]{HM2014}.

+Several convergence results have been established under the assumption that the problem has at least one solution and $H$ is a $P_0$-map.
+Although this approach is efficient numerically, it suffers from two drawbacks: \begin{itemize} \item There is no clear or optimal strategy to drive the parameter $r$ to~$0$. \item The following ad hoc technical assumption on the function $\psi$ has been used to make the algorithm converge without rigorous explanation: